Courage – and Maybe Fear – Lead to Successful Marriages

-7/13/1989 My summer semester class at BYU is almost one-third over.
-It is Family Science 301, “Preparation of Marriage.”
+Published July 13, 1989.
+My summer semester class at BYU is almost one-third over.
+It is Family Science 301, “Preparation for Marriage.”
 I have about 30 students in the class, many of whom expect to marry in just a few weeks when the summer term ends.

-It also takes a great deal of courage to marry at the present time.
+It takes a great deal of courage to marry now.
 Some students come from homes where their parents’ marriage was not the best.
 In addition, many have what I call “guarded skepticism” about getting married.
 They are acutely aware of the junglelike atmosphere in which many marriages are struggling.
 BYU students today do not naively sing and dance down the proverbial yellow brick road on the way to matrimony.
-Most are wise in regards to current marriage trends and values.
+Most are wise in regard to current marriage trends and values.
 And still, they all look forward to marriage.

 Of course, everyone laughed at the absurd challenge and proceeded to follow the owner into the house for lunch.
 Suddenly they heard a splash.
 Turning around they saw a young man swimming for his life across the pool.
 He was thrashing at the water as the alligators swarmed after him.

 After death-defying seconds, the young man made it, unharmed, to the other side.
 The rich host and his guests applauded his efforts.
 And the billionaire stuck to his promise.
 He said to the dripping wet fellow, “You are indeed a man of courage, and I will stick to my word.
 What do you want?
 You can have anything—my house, my land, my money—just tell me what you want, and it is yours.”

 The young swimmer breathed heavily for a few moments, looked up at the host and said, “I want to know just one thing.
 Who the hell pushed me into that pool?”

 To my 30 young students at BYU awaiting marriage, I applaud your courage and understand your fear as you wait on the edge of the pool to jump . . . or to be nudged . . . into matrimony.